uk-gov-mirror/dwp.dataworks-s3-object-tagger/README.md

 2. CSV database names

     The output from the data products creates databases with a `.db` suffix.
-Therefore, the database names in the csv are expected to follow the same syntax.
-    eg. `database_name.db`
+When the object tagger runs, it will tag the S3 objects without the `.db` suffix.
+The lookup CSV is expected to NOT have `.db` suffix in its database names.

 The application is deployed to [DockerHub](https://hub.docker.com/repository/docker/dwpdigital/dataworks-s3-object-tagger), after which it is mirrored to AWS ECR.